ourfreewp/wp2/README.md

 ## Components

-- [WP2 New](./wp-content/plugins/wp2-new/README.md) incluedes daemon (must-use plugin) and module (standard plugin) that aids in the template cloning process.
-- [WP2 Core](./wp-content/plugins/wp2/README.md) is the foundation of WP2, providing essential functionality and utilities.
+- [Core](./wp-content/plugins/wp2/README.md) is the foundation of WP2, providing essential functionality and utilities.
-- [WP2 Theme](./wp-content/themes/wp2/README.md) is block-based, primarily configuration-based theme tailored for full-site editing.
+- [Theme](./wp-content/themes/wp2/README.md) is block-based, primarily configuration-based theme tailored for full-site editing.

 ## Modules

+### Daemons

+- [WP2 Studio](./wp-content/mu-plugins/wp2-studio/README.m) provides the docs and resources for WP2, including information specific about your site.
+- [WP2 New](./wp-content/mu-plugins/wp2-new/README.md) daemon (must-use plugin) that aids in the template cloning process.
+-
+### Plugins

 - [WP2 Work](./wp-content/plugins/wp2-work/README.m) establishes set of tools and utilities for connecting your site to your workspaces and collaboration tools.
 - [WP2 Wiki](./wp-content/plugins/wp2-wiki/README.m) provides the docs and resources for WP2, including information specific about your site.
+- [WP2 New](./wp-content/mu-plugins/wp2-new/README.md)that aids in the template cloning process.

 ## Blocks